theophilelouvel/personal-site/posts/karatsuba-in-plain-english.md

 As I'm learning more and more about algorithms, I came across Karatsuba's multiplication.
 The explanations I found here and there felt somewhat incomplete to me, as they usually assume a lot about the reader's background.
 As I finally wrapped my head around it, I thought I'd take the time to make it more accessible to others.
 It's actually surprisingly simple once you find the right explanations and / or visualizations!

-**If the algorithm in itself is quite simple and elegant, its implementation, on the other hand, can be rather tricky.** In this article, we'll work our way towards a working JavaScript implementation and see some of the JavaScript's limitations.
-In a later article we'll implement the full-blown Karatsuba multiplication in Rust.
+**If the algorithm in itself is quite simple and elegant, its implementation, on the other hand, can be rather tricky.** In this article, we'll work our way towards a working JavaScript implementation and see some of the  limitations of such an implementation.

 ### Time complexity: Is it worth it?